Suspended animation: Count drags on as Biden nears victory

 Trump’s campaign has engaged in a flurry of legal activity across the battleground states.

 On Friday evening, Supreme Court Justice Samuel Alito approved a GOP request ordering county boards to comply with Pennsylvania state guidance to keep the late ballots separate from those received before or on Election Day.
-However, Alito did not direct election officials to stop counting the ballots, as the Republicans had also sought.
+Alito, however, did not direct election officials to stop counting the ballots, as the Republicans had also sought.

 But judges in Michigan, Georgia and Pennsylvania quickly swatted down other legal action.
 A federal judge who was asked to stop vote counts in Philadelphia instead forced the two sides to reach an agreement without an order over the number of observers allowed.